- The Washington Times - Thursday, November 20, 2025

 “In another instance, ICEC had not opened a counterintelligence investigation against an FBI employee, which caused espionage activity by the FBI employee to go on for years, and caused the loss of multiple millions of dollars because certain technology became useless,” the disclosure to Congress said.

-Mr. Siuzdak said that the employee who made the disclosure did not know of any SES employee who had ever been investigated after ICEC received information of potential counterintelligence activities of the executive.
+Mr. Siuzdak said the employee who made the disclosure was unaware of any Senior Executive Service employee who had ever been investigated after the Internal Counterespionage Cell received information about potential counterintelligence activities involving the executive.

-The disclosure also states that two major field offices were attempting to force the counterintelligence assistant director to open an espionage investigation against him, and that a significant amount of McGonigal’s activities was not investigated or disclosed.
+The disclosure said two central field offices were attempting to pressure the counterintelligence assistant director into opening an espionage investigation against him and that a significant portion of McGonigal’s activities had not been investigated or disclosed.

-The disclosure notes that the ICEC has not stopped or apprehended any FBI employee involved in espionage since the 2001 Robert Hanssen case.
+The disclosure notes that the Internal Counterespionage Cell has not stopped or apprehended any FBI employee involved in espionage since the 2001 Robert P. Hanssen case.
 Hanssen pleaded guilty to 14 counts of espionage and one count of conspiracy to commit espionage.

 Hanssen was arrested near his home in Vienna, Virginia, after leaving a package of classified documents at a dead drop site.

-He was charged with selling U.S. intelligence documents to the Soviet Union and later Russia for over $1.4 million in cash, diamonds and Rolex watches during a period of over two decades.
+He was charged with selling U.S. intelligence documents to the Soviet Union and later Russia for more than $1.4 million in cash, diamonds and Rolex watches over two decades.

 • Kerry Picket can be reached at kpicket@washingtontimes.com.